TheRealJake12/Kade-Engine-Community/README.md

 - [PolybiusProxy](https://github.com/polybiusproxy) - The Video Support.

-- [BoloVEVO](https://github.com/BoloVEVO) - Fixed my shit code and made most of the cool Freeplay things, modifiers, and other options.(thanks!!!!)
+- [BoloVEVO](https://github.com/BoloVEVO) - Fixed my shit code and improved the chart editor.
+Made a ton of code improvements.(thanks!!!)

-- [Glowsoony](https://github.com/glowsoony) - Pixel Notesplashes, HScript.
-Thanks!

 - [ShadowMario](https://github.com/ShadowMario) - The Memory Leak Fix.
 And A Few Other Things. (thanks)

 - [TposeJank](https://github.com/tposejank) Epic friend that gave me ideas and helped :epicttrooll:

 - [gaminbottomtext](https://github.com/gaminbottomtext) also epic fren that helped with notesplashes.
 He has disappeared.

+- [yakY](https://twitter.com/yak_yyy) person that made the mouse icon specifically for the engine. (epico)

 - [discord server for this project](https://discord.gg/G2jJ8RfWtm) thanks for joining if you do.